LanD-FBK/counterspeech_against_hate_and_misinfo/README.md

 ## CATCH-ME
 This is the dataset related to the paper "CATCH-ME if you RAG: a dataset of Contextually Annotated multi-Turn Counterspeech against Hate and Misinformation Exchanges".

+⚠️ The code to replicate the chunk-level annotations will be released soon.

 ### Dataset description
 Each entry in the dataset corresponds to a dialogue, and contains the following fields.
 - `parent`: if different from 0, the `id` of the parent dialogue (i.e. the post-edited dialogue of which the current dialogue is a modification itself)